Jurassic001/LatinStoryVocabSorter/README.md

 #### Program operation:
 After getting the word list from the Cambridge Latin website, the user is shown a word and asked if they either know what it means, recognize it, don't recognize it, or it isn't applicable (i.e. Latin names which cannot be translated into English). <br/>
-Make sure to add a lot of rows to the table before starting the program, as it can't add rows during program execution. <br/>
 Make sure to copy the link to the Cambridge Latin story website (example can be seen [here](https://www.dl.cambridgescp.com/sites/www.cambridgescp.com/files/legacy_root_files/singles/expall2/expnew.html?fn=ets3uk30&mn=1704383877)), before starting the program. <br/>
+The program will automatically add the needed number of rows to the table, assuming that the table already has 3 columns. <br/>

 #### Required Python packages:
 bs4 <br/>